NicolaiVBonderup/BusinessIntelligenceElective/README.md

 ## Results

-#### Mean Price Per Square Inch
+#### Mean Price Per Square Meter

-The mean prices per square inch of the four specified cities were calculated as such:
+The mean prices per square meter of the four specified cities were calculated as such:

 |               | 1992              | 2016              |
 | ------------- | ----------------- | ----------------- |